mamedev/mame/src/lib/netlist/FAQ.md

 # The netlist FAQ

-## Glosary
+## Glossary

 BTANB: Bugs That Aren't Bugs.
+Bugs in the hardware (or software) that are faithfully emulated, therefore not a bug in the emulator.

 ## General